This statement applies to content published on the following websites:

 The content listed below is non-accessible for the following reasons.

 - PDF documents that have been published since September 2018 that are not compliant to the Web Content Accessibility Guidelines version 2.1 AA standard.
 For example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 - Images on pages do not always have suitable alternative text and some have incomplete text.
 This fails WCAG 1.1.1A success criterion (Non-text Content).

 - Videos on pages do not always have suitable captions and audio description.
 This fails WCAG 2.1A success criteria 1.2.2 (Captions (Pre-recorded)).

 The Disproportionate burden assessment for PDF documents page details where we have assessed the cost required to make these PDFs accessible to WCAG 2.1 standard.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.

 What we’re doing to improve accessibility

-- We have developed and will soon be launching a way to convert PDF files to HTML.
+- We have developed and launched a way to convert PDF files to HTML.
 All new and some historic board paper, patient information etc. will be presented in HTML format with the option to generate a printable PDF version if required - Launch April 2023.

 - We are actively reviewing the 'alt text' behind all the images across our sites to ensure we offer more useful descriptions - Completion expected September 2023.